iknowjason/BlueCloud/docs/cost.md

 ## Azure Cost Analysis
 Use the Cost Analysis feature of Azure to measure the daily cost of the enabled resources.
 Here are some approximate figures with standing up a new subscription and resource group and then running BlueCloud.
-The approximate cost is $46.71 after running the lab for 5 days.
-Day 5 was the last day of the billing month, which might explain the small increase from day 4 to day 5.
+The approximate cost is $59.64 after running the lab for 6 days.
+Day 5 was the last day of the billing month, which might explain the increase at end of billing month.

 ### Table:  Azure Accrued Costs
 | Days Running  |  Costs Accrued |